stanford-futuredata/FAST/README.md

-  --output_pairs_file arg        name of file to store candidate pairs --ntbls arg                    Number of hash tables --nhash arg                    Number of hash functions --ncols arg                    Number of hash functions --mrows arg                    Number of rows --near_repeats arg             Near repeat limit --num_queries arg              Number of indices to query in the similarity
+  --output_pairs_file arg        name of file to store candidate pairs --ntbls arg                    Number of hash tables --nhash arg                    Number of hash functions --ncols arg                    Number of fingerprints --mrows arg                    Dimension of each fingerprint --near_repeats arg             Near repeat limit --num_queries arg              Number of indices to query in the similarity
                                  search